 To customers, I stress foresight helps them to identify patterns of change, anticipate what’s to come, detect risks and opportunities earlier, thus enabling them to become more active than re-active, more resilient and “future-proof”.
-I also more and more stress the value-based normative side, where in each project you in the end have to ask: What is the future we would like to see unfold, and what is our (realistic) role in pushing in that direction?
+I also put more and more stress on the value-based normative side, where in each project you in the end have to ask: What is the future we would like to see unfold, and what is our (realistic) role in pushing in that direction?

-4. Nontraditional Foresight and Continuing Education: Continuing education to me happens very much in projects, ideally in cooperation with partners from other institutions, and apart from that in conferences like the recent European Commissions’ FTA (Future-oriented Technology Analysis) conference, where I had the pleasure to serve on the scientific committee and was able to learn about many new approaches in and insights from the field.
-Additionally, I try to attend webinars continuously, here and there take a MOOC, and regularly go to conferences on specific topics from the innovation community.
+4. Nontraditional Foresight and Continuing Education: Continuing education to me happens very much in projects, ideally in cooperation with partners from other institutions, and apart from that in conferences like the recent European Commissions’ FTA (Future-oriented Technology Analysis) conference, where I had the pleasure to serve on the scientific committee and was able to learn about many new approaches and insights from the field.
+Additionally, I try to attend webinars continuously, here and there, take an MOOC, and regularly go to conferences on specific topics from the innovation community.